-4.3 Comparing Between the Algorithms
+C. Comparing the Algorithms

-In this subsection, we do a series of comparisons between convergence time and step-size sensitivity of the four algorithms, and find partial-dual in Figure 4 is the best overall, with a good convergence profile and fewest tunable parameters.
-Due to space constraints, we summarize our observations in Table 1, but more details can be found in [9].
+In this subsection, we do a series of comparisons between convergence time and stepsize sensitivity of the four algorithms, and find partial-dual in Figure 6 is the best overall, with a good convergence profile and fewest tunable parameters.
+We summarize our observations in Table I.

-Comparing the primal-dual algorithm in Section 3.1.2 to the partial-dual algorithm, we find the two extra tunable parameters do not improve the convergence properties.
-The convergence times of primal-dual and partialdual algorithms are almost identical for well-chosen $\beta_y$ and k.
+Comparing the primal-dual algorithm to the partial-dual algorithm, we find the two extra tunable parameters do not improve the convergence properties.
+The convergence times of primal-dual and partial-dual algorithms are almost identical for well-chosen $\beta_y$ and k.
 For other values of $\beta_y$ , however, we find the primal-dual algorithm converges more slowly than the partial-dual algorithm.

-Comparing the full-dual algorithm in Section 3.2 to the partial-dual algorithm, we find consistency price may improve convergence properties.
-From Table 1, we note that $\beta_p$ has no effect on the convergence time when w = 1.
-This is because the effective capacity stays far below actual capacity when w is high, so consistency price $p_l$ stays at 0 and its step size plays no role.
-For w = 1/6 (which is the edge of the knee region seen in Figure 5), we find that the full-dual algorithm can converge faster than the partial-dual algorithm.
+Comparing the full-dual algorithm in Section IV-B to the partial-dual algorithm, we find consistency price may improve convergence properties.
+From Table I, we note that $\beta_p$ has no effect on the convergence time when w = 1.
+This is because the effective capacity stays far below actual capacity when w is high, so consistency price $p_l$ stays at 0 and its stepsize plays no role.
+For w = 1/6 (which is the edge of the knee region seen in Figure 7), we find that the full-dual algorithm can converge faster than the partial-dual algorithm.
 This is because if we allow the capacity constraint to be violated during transient periods, the algorithm can take more aggressive steps and potentially converge faster.